StupidRepo/MCScanner/README.md

 # MCScanner
 Uses masscan and MongoDB to scan for servers and save them to DB.
+EDIT/NOTE: I will update this soon so that it saves IPs to a text file instead to skip the hassle with a DB.
+The whole point of the DB was so that I could make a NodeJS program that lists the servers and stuff in charts on a localhost website.

 ## Requirements
 * `pymongo` - `pip3 install pymongo`